CarbonLDP/carbonldp-js-sdk/doc/README.md

 hasObjectSchema( type:string ):boolean
 ```

-Returns true if the is an ObjectSchema for the specified type.
+Returns true if there is an ObjectSchema for the specified type.

 *Parameters*